Skip to content

 Create a small PHP script to test the configuration of PHP and its extensions.

-Install WordPress on Fedora - PHP Info Test
+How to Install WordPress on Fedora with LAMP Stack - PHP

 5. Install WordPress Content Management System